 Catalogs and other general information about graduate study at UMass are available from the Graduate School.
-More information about how to apply as well as a link to the online application can be found here.
+Information about how to apply, as well as a link to the online application, are available here.
 You can check whether your materials have been received here.

 Please note that applications must be submitted to the Office of Graduate Admissions, not to the Department of Mathematics and Statistics, and that the Department will not even see the application if the application fee is not paid.
-The application fee can be waived only for U.S. applicants who qualify to receive a GRE fee waiver and submit appropriate documentation.
-Unfortunately, the application fee cannot be waived for international students.
 The application for admission also serves as an application for financial aid.

-- Ph.D. in mathematics (this includes students interested in applied areas): on the online application, choose Doctoral Degree and then Mathematics (Ph.D.)
+- Ph.D. in mathematics (this includes students interested in applied areas): choose Mathematics (Ph.D.)

-- M.S. in statistics at Amherst campus: choose Masters Degree and then Mathematics [Statistics] (M.S.)
+- M.S. in statistics at Amherst campus: choose Mathematics - Statistics (M.S.)
 Amherst

-- M.S. in statistics at Newton satellite campus and 100% remote M.S. degree in statistics: choose Masters Degree, then Mathematics [Statistics] (M.S.)
+- M.S. in statistics at Newton satellite campus and 100% remote M.S. degree in statistics: choose Mathematics - Statistics (M.S.)
 Newton (applications accepted on a rolling basis through June 30 [domestic students] and May 31 [international students] for Fall semester for Newton only).

-- M.S. in applied mathematics: choose Masters Degree and then Applied Mathematics (M.S.)
+- M.S. in applied mathematics: choose Mathematics - Applied Mathematics (M.S.)